 The Upstream Team is founded and coordinated by a small group of mostly young researchers that are embedded within the Department of Epidemiology and Data Science at the Amsterdam University Medical Center - location VUmc, part of the Amsterdam Public Health Research Institute.
 We closely collaborate with renowned experts in and across the domains of environment, lifestyle behaviours and chronic diseases.

 Jeroen Lakerveld, PhD

-"Our environment matters for our behaviour and health.
+"Our environment drives our behaviour and co-determines health.

 It is complex, but it matters."

 'I would consider myself to be an ‘upstreamist’, as I truly believe that our environment shapes our behaviour and thus our health.
 For some more than others – and for very few in a simple, linear way.

-In several projects we try to entangle what environmental characteristics (or clusters of characteristics) matters for whom, and how.
+In several projects we try to entangle what environmental characteristics (or clusters of characteristics) matter for whom, and how.
 Nationally, but also in international settings.
 As an epidemiologist I am interested in the individual and environmental determinants of lifestyle behaviours and risk of non-communicable chronic diseases.
 To do so I think it is of utmost importance to get the picture - or the 'exposome' - as complete as possible by mapping all types of exposures and lifestyle behaviours in a longitudinal way, and find measures and methods to make sense of these data.'

 Joreintje D. Mackenbach, PhD